admidere/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello
+Write a script that sets the permission to the file hello as follows:

-The file hello will be in the working directory

-You are not allowed to use commas for this script
+Owner: no permission at all

+Group: no permission at all

+Other users: all the permissions